Try a Few of My Recipes

 Remove the pan from heat and allow the dough to cool sufficiently for handling.
 Once slightly cool, knead dough vigorously several times.

-- If using Kool-Aid choose the packages without any added sugar or sweetener.
+- For this recipe, use Kool-Aid without any added sugar or sweetener.

 - I tried this recipe with several gluten-free flours and found white rice seemed to give the dough the best consistency.